douglascarson/douglascarson.github.io/posts/public/az-104-study-notes.md

     * Management Groups
     * Subscriptions
     * Resource Groups
+    * Individual resources
 * You can `exclude` from scopes.
 You can exclude:
     * subscriptions
     * resource groups
     * resources
+### Policy Evaluation Outcomes
+* Resources are evaluated at specific times during the resource lifecycle:
+    * A resource is created or updated in a scope with a policy assignment
+    * a policy or iniative is assigned to a scope
+    * A policy or inititive assigned to a scope is updated
+    * During a `policy evaluation cycle` that happens `every 24 hours`
+ ### Policy response to an evaluation

+* There a number of reponses that can happen to a resource when it's non-compliant Responses are made possible through effects in the poilcy rule:
+    * Deny the resource change
+    * log the change to the resource
+    * Alter the resource before the change
+    * Alter the resource after the change
+    * Deploy related compiant resources
+    * Block actions on resources
+ ### Policy Definition JSON Elements
+ The different elements of the JSON file are:
+* display name
+* description
+* mode
+* metadata
+* parameters
+* policyRule
+    * logical evaluations
+    * effects

+__mode__

+mode defines what resources are evaluated for a policy definition:
+* all: evaluate resource groups, subscriptions, and all resource types
+* indexed: only evaluate resource types that `support location and tags`

+* The recommendation is to use `mode all`.
+By default when you create a custom definition it will put the mode to all.
+* The indexed mode is used for backward compatibility and if you need to enforce location or tags.
+While not required, it prevents resources that don't support tags and locations from showing up as non-compliant in the compliance results

+### Policy Rule and Effects
+The Policy rule consists of an if and then statement
+</br>The if statement is a `condiiton` and if it evaluates to `true` the effect get triggered

+#### policy logical operators:

+* not
+* allof - similar to `logical and`
+* anyof - similare to `logical or`

+#### policy conditions:
+* "equals": "stringValue"
+* "notEquals": "stringValue"
+* "like": "stringValue"
+* "notLike": "stringValue"
+* "match": "stringValue"
+* "matchInsensitively": "stringValue"
+* "notMatch": "stringValue"
+* "notMatchInsensitively": "stringValue"
+* "contains": "stringValue"
+* "notContains": "stringValue"
+* "in": ["stringValue1","stringValue2"]
+* "notIn": ["stringValue1","stringValue2"]
+* "containsKey": "keyName"
+* "notContainsKey": "keyName"
+* "less": "dateValue" | "less": "stringValue" | "less": intValue
+* "lessOrEquals": "dateValue" | "lessOrEquals": "stringValue" | "lessOrEquals": intValue
+* "greater": "dateValue" | "greater": "stringValue" | "greater": intValue
+* "greaterOrEquals": "dateValue" | "greaterOrEquals": "stringValue" | "greaterOrEquals": intValue
+* "exists": "bool"
+#### Policy Effects
+* policy effects determine what happens when the condition matches

+The following are the supported policy effects:
+* addToNetworkGroup
+* append
+* audit
+* auditIfNotExists
+* deny
+* denyAction
+* deployIfNotExists
+* disabled
+* manual
+* modify
+* mutate

+##### Policy effects execution order:
+* disabled
+* modify | append </br>
+The append effect can:
+    * append values to an array in an arm template.
+    * <span style="color:yellow"> append is only good for arrays in an ARM templates.
+Will not work with other types.</span>
+    * Cannot do remediation </br>

+    The modify effect can:
+    * append to arrays
+    * Can inject information into the ARM template during deployment
+    * <span style="color:yellow">**Can** perform remediation using a managed ID</span>
+    * <span style="color:yellow">conflictEffect</span> is used to deal with the scenario if two policies are trying to change the same resource.
+You can use audit and deny
+* deny
+* audit (no action and repots to compliance dashboard)
+* auditIfNotExists | deployIfNotExists (understands relationship of parent and child resources)</br>
+    auditIfNotExist can define a parent and child relationship.
+Like VM and extension.
+    ``` json

+    {
+        "if": {
+            "field": "type",
+            "equals": "Microsoft.Compute/virtualMachines"
+        },
+        Simple If statement checking if the type is virtual machine
+        "then":{
+            "effect": "auditIfNotExists",
+            "details": {
+                "type": "Microsoft.Compute/virtualMachines/extensions",
+        Focusing the details on the extensions of that VM
+                "existenceCondition": {
+                    "allof":[{
+                        "field": "Microsoft.Compute/virtualMachines/extensions/publisher",
+                        "equals": "Microsoft.Azure.Security"
+                    },
+                    {
+                        "field": "Microsoft.Compute/virtualMachines/extensions/type",
+                        "equals": "IaaSAntimalware"
+                    }
+        Existance condition to check of the VM has an extension with publisher Azure Secuity AND the type IaaSAntimalware
+                    ]
+                }
+            }
+        }
+    }
+    If the condition is false (as in it doesn't have IaaSAntimalware installed it will raise an alert to the compliance dashboard)
+    ```

+* (preview) denyAction

+#### layering Policy Definitions
+* If you have a policy definition at the subscription level and one at the resource group level they are `cumulative most restrictive`
+* If you create a resource within the resource group for deny of westus and eastus then you won't be able to create a resource in either of those regions
+* you can use exclusions to work around this issue

 ## Resource Locks
 * There are two types of resource locks:
     * delete